KristianWEB/FrontEndChallenges/README.md

 ```

 ## Challenge Goals
-The goal of those challenges is to practice raw, usable and maintainable CSS.
+The goal of those challenges is to practice plain, usable and maintainable CSS.